tcolgate/intrepid-fstopper/README.md

 - I may be lying about the previous point.
 An RGB exposure mode and while it may not be accurate, it will be more "honest" than the existing CMY mode.
 It would be interesting to compare to the tri-colour nad filtered options.
+Pure RGB control will also allow us to control the brightness of the LED which is useful for sensitometry.

 ## Programming Style